 - Prepare your presentation.
 As a general rule, one slide is equal to approximately one minute of speaking time.

-- Community Delegations have a maximum of 10 minutes to speak at meetings of Council, Council Committees and Advisory Panels.
-At Public Input Meetings, speakers are limited to five minutes.
+- Community Delegations have a maximum of 10 minutes to speak at meetings of Council and Council Committees.

 - Provide any background materials to Clerk’s Services at least one week before the meeting to allow time for duplication.

 - Provide any visual aids, such as PowerPoint presentations to Clerk's Services at least one day before the meeting.